For more information on these requirements, call 972.874.3330.

 - Must work flexible hours to include all shifts; nights, weekends, and holidays, and accept on-call duty status

-- No convictions of a Class B Misdemeanor or greater under the Texas Penal Code or any comparable state or federal law, to include the Uniform Code of Military Justice
+- No convictions of a Class B Misdemeanor under the Texas Penal Code or any comparable state or federal law, to include the Uniform Code of Military Justice

 - No criminal charges pending or under indictment for any criminal offense